 For making the patty

-Knead the ricotta cheese well.
-And divide them into small equal size balls.
-Make them into flatten patties by pressing them gently.
+Now divide them into small equal size balls.
+Flatten them to circles by pressing them gently.
 Make sure it has smooth edges and does not break on the sides.

 For cooking the patty